migtools/data-mover/docs/design/initial-design.md

 metadata needs are approximately the same as the pre-existing Velero and CAM CRDs.
 In subsequent examples, `StorageLocation` is used as a stand-in for whatever is decided on here.

+Note: It's probably better *not* to attempt to reuse existing CAM or Velero CRDs here, since they won't have any custom fields for plugins which might need data not included in these external CRDs.

 ### `DataMoverVolumeBackup`